Select a platform and game...

 If you never experienced the Sonic craze it is still possible to play the original games with the recently released compilation titles such as Sonic Mega Collection Plus and the recent release of the original Sonic The Hedgehog on Xbox Live.

-After 16 years, he is still Sega's mascot.
+After 25 years, he is still SEGA's mascot.
 Though perhaps somewhat faded after recent titles, he is still driving the name across their new multi-platform ambitions.

 Sonic's popularity is still very high proving that his appeal is not limited to any platform he is on.